Puzzlepart/bestillingsportalen/Telemetry.md

 # Telemetry

 Power Apps offers functionality to monitor the execution of an app at runtime.
-You can use the [monitor](https://learn.microsoft.com/en-us/power-apps/maker/monitor-overview) to debug or investigate performance of the Provision Assist app if required.
+You can use the [monitor](https://learn.microsoft.com/en-us/power-apps/maker/monitor-overview) to debug or investigate performance of the Bestillingsportalen app if required.

 The Activity monitor tracks the following actions: